-The idea that you have to have a particular body type or be the most flexible person to do be able to start or do yoga, is a myth I am trying to get rid of.
+The idea that you have to have a particular body type or be the most flexible person to start or do yoga is a myth I am trying to stop.

 As a yoga teacher, my mission is to create a space where yoga feels accessible.
 I want to make yoga fun and social, where people come to practice, then stay to eat, chat and socialise.

-There is something very special about practising yoga in a large group and beautiful space.
-There’s this incredible energy that is created in the room when everyone moves and breathes together.
-When we share experiences like this we feel more connected to those around us.
+There is something extraordinary about practising yoga in a large group and beautiful space.
+There's this incredible energy that is created in the room when everyone moves and breathes together.
+When we share experiences like this, we feel more connected to those around us.

 This is exactly what is at the heart of my events.
 We spend so much time online these days and crave human connections.
 The Yoga Brunch Club's main purpose is to build a community of like-minded people who can connect face to face.

-EXTRACT: Let’s talk caffeine.
-At the roastery, lots of us are into yoga, we’re also unashamed coffee fanatics and no stranger to a caffeine hit or three.
-Having shared lots of coffees with you this year, I know that you’re also no stranger to caffeine!
-Lots of people still expect a yoga event to be decaf-only though, tell us why there’s space for coffee in yoga.
+EXTRACT: Let's talk caffeine.
+At the roastery, lots of us are into yoga; we're also unashamed coffee fanatics and no stranger to a caffeine hit or three.
+Having shared lots of coffees with you this year, I know that you're also no stranger to caffeine!
+Many people still expect a yoga event to be decaf-only though, tell us why there's space for coffee in yoga.

-Yoga teaches us how to listen to and build a connection with our bodies, so we can build a much deeper awareness of how we move and how what we put into our body affects how it is going to function.
+Yoga teaches us how to listen to and build a connection with our bodies, so we can build a much deeper awareness of how we move and how what we put into our body affects how it will function.

 Yoga is there to teach us to slow down, reminding us to be present and more conscious of each of our actions rather than going into autopilot.